docd-ai/tutorial/readme.md

-This Repo will have the tutorial to showcase how to use the client APIs released by docd-ai for document parsing.
+This repo will have the tutorial to showcase how to use the client APIs released by docd-ai for document parsing.